voiio/voiio.github.io/README.md

 ### Join Us! (remote/Berlin/Hamburg)

 We are excited that you are interested in joining [our team](https://github.com/orgs/voiio/people).
-Our hiring process consists of five simple steps:
+Our current openings can be found at [voiio.de/karriere](https://voiio.de/karriere/). voiio hiring process consists of five simple steps:

 1.  your application
 2.  a quick phone call